 Foran's focus is the Hanson Lake VMS District in east-central Saskatchewan, Canada.
 Our flagship asset is the McIlvenna Bay deposit.
-Foran is currently preparing a feasibility study on McIlvenna Bay and released an updated resource estimate on May 28, 2019.
+Foran released the results of a pre-feasibility study on March 12, 2020 on McIlvenna Bay and released an updated resource estimate on May 28, 2019.

 The Hanson Lake District is an emerging base metal camp similar to nearby Flin Flon and Snow Lake.
 The formation of clusters of massive sulphide deposits is a common characteristic of VMS belts worldwide, which make them attractive areas for exploration and development.
 Foran is focused on advancing and developing district scale mining operations in the Hanson Lake area, starting with the large tonnage McIlvenna Bay deposit.